elasticio/elasticio.github.io/content/_guides/managing-workspaces.md

     }
   }'
 ```

-**NOTE:** Workspace name is limited by usable characters and length.
+>**Please note** that Workspace name is limited by usable characters and length.
 It may contain only letters, digits, whitespaces, `-` and `_` symbols, and be from 3 up to 40 symbols long.

 ## Editing the Workspace